mlespiau/getdata-002-runanalysis/CodeBook.md

 * tBodyGyroscopeMean
 * tBodyGyroscopeJerkSignalsMean

-The complete list of variables of each feature vector is available in 'features.txt'
+The complete list of variables of each feature vector is available in 'UCI HAR Dataset/features_info.txt'.